-The many faces of innovation – opportunity and threat
+The many faces of innovation; opportunity and threat

-Posted by Luuk Jacobs on 21st December 2020
+Posted by Luuk Jacobs on 21 December 2020

-With ESG being currently left, right and centre, when it comes to making investment decisions, innovation could bring the involvement to a more personalised level in which investors could choose to opt in to certain pre-defined proxy-voting policies.
+With ESG being currently left, right and centre when it comes to making investment decisions, innovation could bring the involvement to a more individual level in which investors could choose to opt in certain pre-defined proxy-voting policies.

 As highlighted in our recent podcast on innovation, a key factor in being a successful innovator is setting the right values and culture within a company as a whole and not just for a small group of innovators in a “garage”.
-Innovation needs to be embraced at the top level and become instrumental to strategy.
+Innovation needs to be embraced at the top level and being instrumental to strategy.

-The Covid-19 crisis in this sense might have been a blessing for the industry, with the discussion around innovation being propelled from not just implementing technology but innovation in economic and social engagement, personal driven outcome products and services, overhaul of the value chain and new (business and investment) management philosophies and systems.
+The Covid crisis in this sense might have been a blessing for the industry, with the discussion around innovation being propelled from not just implementing technology but innovation in economic and social engagement, personal driven outcome products and services, overhaul of the value chain and new (business and investment) management philosophies and systems.

 Google, Amazon, Facebook and Apple

-Posted by Luuk Jacobs on 4th February 2021Read post
+Posted by Luuk Jacobs on 4 February 2021Read post